-Xanthelasma Eyelid Deposits Removed by Radiofrequency or Waterlase in the Central USl
+Xanthelasma Eyelid Deposits Removed by Scissors, Radiofrequency or Waterlase in the Central US!

-We have developed and used the radiofrequency excision technique for many years, but now use a gentler Waterlase method.
+We have developed and used radiofrequency, laser, and scissors excision techniques for many years, but now use a gentler Waterlase method.
+The Waterlase is on hold until COVID passes, but we are having excellent results with scissor-excision.
 In the office, a small amount of local anesthetic is injected.
 The procedure takes 5-10 minutes.
 Healing usually takes 2-3 weeks, and it takes 8 weeks for the redness to fade.
 No stitches are used.
 Photos show lesions before excision, immediately after excision, and final result.
 You can expect the final healed result to likely be only slightly noticeable and easily coverable.

-We are standardly using Waterlase laser xanthelasma removal.
+During COVID we are standardly using scissor xanthelasma removal with excellent results.
 This can be performed without local anesthetic in some patients, but anesthetic injection is better for most.
 Click here for a video of Dr. Khan performing this procedure.

 Procedure description and photographs.